JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

 Query Target(s)
 -------------------

-The first question one may ask is, why would access pattern framework need to "extract" the targets out of some data container.
+The first question one may ask is: "Why would access pattern need to "extract" the targets out of some data container?".
 After all, it would be simpler to just pass the targets as an additional parameter.
 In fact, that is pretty much how almost all other ML frameworks handle labeled data.
 The reason why we diverge from tradition this is two-fold.

 1. The set of access pattern that work on labeled data is really just a superset of the set of access pattern that work on unlabeled data.
 So by doing it our way, we avoid duplicate code.

-2. The second - and more important - reason is that we decided that there is really no convincing argument for restricting the user input to either be in the form of one variable (unlabeled data), or two variables (for labeled data).
+2. The second (and more important) reason is that we decided that there is really no convincing argument for restricting the user input to either be in the form of one variable (unlabeled data), or two variables (for labeled data).
 In fact, we wanted to allow the same variable to contain the features as well as targets.
+We also wanted to allow users to work with mutliple data sources that doesn't contain any targets at all.

 To that end we provide the function :func:`targets`.
-It can be used to query the, well, all the targets of some given data container or data subset.
+It can be used to query all the, well, targets of some given data container or data subset.

 .. function:: targets(data, [obsdim])